keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### Buhler's sidenote on speciality vocab

-* Technicians and experts are not necessarily being a pedantic, snobby, or elitist by choiece -- it's the natural consequence of working within a domain.
+* Technicians and experts are not necessarily being a pedantic, snobby, or elitist by choice -- it's the natural consequence of working within a domain.

-* </end sidenote>

 </section><section data-markdown>